Giraut/3D-printed_eyeglasses/README.md

 Attachment to turn your glasses into sunglasses of sorts.
 The "lenses" are in fact very fine 3D-printed mesh, so vision through them is not perfect.
 But it's plenty good enough to do sports for example.
 Their main advantage is that they don't require real lenses and they're almost free.

 *Note: these shades aren't eye-safe.
 They'll let UV light through.
-If you intend to use them outdoors for more than a few minutes, please glue a layer of UV-filtering material on the inside!*
+If your regular, clear lenses don't have a UV coating, please glue a layer of UV-filtering material on the inside!*

 ![Clip-on shades with novelty mesh lenses](images/clip-on_shades_with_novelty_mesh_lenses.png)